Law Menu

 Courses

-Both mandatory and optionals courses at TRU Law have indigenous content embedded within them.
-For example, in Property Law students learn about Aboriginal title and land claims, in Constitutional Law students learn about Aboriginal and Treaty rights and the duty to consult and accommodate, and in Natural Resources Law and Transnational Lawyering students learn about resource extraction in Indigenous communities.
-Several courses also focus exclusively on legal issues affecting Indigenous peoples in Canada and in other nations such as Indigenous Peoples and Canadian Law; and Comparative and International Indigenous Rights.
-Faculty members bring in speakers to present on their experience with using the law to raise Indigenous concerns and to understand Indigenous law beyond abstract legal principles.
-Students at TRU Law who identify as Indigenous have also volunteered to give class presentations on their experience at law school.
+Both required and elective courses at TRU Law have indigenous content embedded within them.
+For example, in Property Law students learn about Aboriginal title and land claims, and in Constitutional Law they learn about Aboriginal and Treaty rights and the duty to consult and accommodate.
+Several courses also focus exclusively on legal issues affecting Indigenous peoples such as Truth and Rebuilding Canadian Indigenous Legal Relations, Indigenous Peoples and Canadian Law, and Comparative and International Indigenous Rights.

 Research

 Faculty members at TRU Law are accomplished legal scholars and have conducted extensive research on a variety of topics.
-Researchers who have focused on Indigenous law include Bradford Morse, Nicole Schabus, and Charis Kamphuis.
+Researchers who have focused on Indigenous law include Bradford Morse and Charis Kamphuis.

 Student activities